Skip to content

 Building Resilient Infrastructure and Communities (BRIC)

-The State of Alaska participates in the Building Resilient Infrastructure and Communities (BRIC) grant program which provides grant funds to State agencies and local communities for hazard mitigation planning and the implementation of mitigation projects prior to a disaster event.
+The State of Alaska participates in the Building Resilient Infrastructure and Communities (BRIC) grant program which provides grant funds to State agencies and local communities for the implementation of mitigation projects prior to a disaster event.

 It is federally funded through the Federal Emergency Management Agency (FEMA) at 75% of the plan or project and requires a 25% local fund match.